 |

-the method for importing PDF files can now be selected in the context
+The method used to import PDF files can now be chosen from the context

-menu for a source file, the output format or the further steps in
+menu of a source file, of the output format, or of the further steps

-the Hypertext Wizard.
-You can choose between "Import PDF with
+in the Hypertext Wizard.
+The options available are "Import PDF

 |